Wuyi Tea 7-In-1 Oolong Sampler

 A Tour of Treasures

-The problem is especially acute for the Wuyi Mountain.
-It contains - literally - thousands of identified tea species.
+The problem is especially acute for Wuyi tea.
+The Wuyi Mountain contains - literally - thousands of tea species.
+Which of the Wuyi tea should you buy?

 Medicinal Quality

-More than teas grown elsewhere, Wuyi tea is associated with medicinal healing.
+More than any tea grown elsewhere, Wuyi tea is associated with natural healing.

-Depending on the grade, the tea leaves can be infused 3 to 9 times.
-Each cup contains high levels of antioxidants and theanine.
+Depending on the grade, the tea leaves can be infused 3 to 9 times with each cup containing high levels of antioxidants and theanine.

-(You can judge its quality by paying attention on how you feel afterwards.
-I am always surprised by its soothing and refreshing effects.)
+(You can judge the quality by paying attention on how you feel afterwards.
+I am always surprised by its soothing and refreshing effects!)

 Wuyi Mountain is not just a mountain with tea growing on it.
 It is a gigantic volcanic fault structure with meandering rivers, vertical cliffs, deep gorges, cave systems and flat plain.